 Preventing Bathroom Ceiling Cracks

 Opening the window after showering or bathing can help to vent some of the moisture buildup in the bathroom.
 If your bathroom doesn't have a window, install an exhaust fan that vents to an outside wall.
+This is a code requirement in most places.
 It's also helpful to leave bathroom doors open after using the shower or bathtub to allow fresh air in and moist air out.